Martin-Adra/Martin-Adra.github.io/essays/Smart-Question.md

 ## Not so smart, but we must ask

 When going into Stack Overflow, it would typically require you to ask a smart question.
-However, let's look into one that is not smart from this [Source]([http://techfolios.github.io](https://stackoverflow.com/questions/79399913/how-create-api-for-remove-background-application-using-python)):
+However, let's look into one that is not smart from this source, ["How create API for remove background application using python"]([http://techfolios.github.io](https://stackoverflow.com/questions/79399913/how-create-api-for-remove-background-application-using-python)):

 ```
 How to create an API for a remove background application using Python.
 Need step-by-step guide covers everything from setting up environment to deploying the API, making it easy to build a powerful background removal tool.
 Perfect for developers and beginners alike!